odk-x/docs/odkx-src/build-app.rst

 Creating the Directory Structure
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-New forms must be placed under the :file:`app/config/tables/` directory as described in :ref:`app-designer-dirs-app-config-tables` section.
+New forms must be placed under the :file:`app/config/tables/` directory as described in the :ref:`app-designer-dirs-app-config-tables` section.
 Given a form with the name *formId*, it will have a *tableId* of the same name unless you explicitly specify otherwise.
 The directory structure that should be created is :file:`app/config/tables/tableId/forms/formId` (where, under many circumstances, the value for *tableId* will be the same as the value for *formId*).

 .. note::